-This accessibility statement applies to the Chorley Council website and the following domains:
+This accessibility statement applies to the Chorley Council website and the South Ribble Borough Council website:

-This website is run by Chorley Council.
-We want as many people as possible to be able to use this website.
-The text should be clear and simple to understand.
-You should be able to:
+These websites built on identical templates, and are run by Chorley Council and South Ribble Borough Council.
+We want as many people as possible to be able to use the websites.
+For example, that means you should be able to:

 Feedback and contact information